DrSkyle/CloudSlash/README.md

 CloudSlash v2.0 was developed with a philosophy of "Zero Waste."
 We acknowledge the open-source community for the robust libraries that make this engine possible.

-CloudSlash is a community-supported project by Devi & Muna.
+CloudSlash is a community-supported project by Devi Labs.

 **Copyright © 2026 DrSkyle.**